Pinkerton/rgdb/README.md

 [...]
 ```

 :bulb: Yay!
 Turns out something in Quadtree::buildTree is causing a segfault.
-Back to work...
+To learn more about using gdb, reference your nearest search engine.

+##To-do##
+Low-pri, PRs welcome!

+ - Colored output, including steps of execution (committing, pulling, making) enabled optionally with -v.
+ - Multiple threads, to split up local file operations and connecting over SSH.
+ - If adding more command line arguments, substitute a legit arg parser.
+ - Squelch ugly output (commands appearing in the terminal before you've fully connected).
+ - Check and provide Windows support (might already work).
+ - Make available more conveniently, ie as a package.
+ - Clean up the code structurally and obey PEP8 (I'm usually *that* guy, but I'm pretty sure no one's actually going to read this).

 ## Licence, etc.##
 The license is some variation of GPL (check the LICENSE file).
 It's because of the code I stole from the paramiko project for interactive SSH sessions.